-In 2019 management of the Melbourne Business School, with the approval of the Board, initiated strategies to meet short and long term objectives.
+In 2020 management of the Melbourne Business School, with the approval of the Board, initiated strategies to meet short and long term objectives.
 These included:

-- Introduction of new academic programs;

-- Review of MBA program formats;

-- Expansion of client reach;

-- Increase focus on corporate relations;

-- Collaborate with the University of Melbourne;

-- Developing a compelling brand proposition; and

-- Initiating the development of new business school facilities.
+- Introduction of new academic programs and delivery methods; - Review of MBA programs; - Expansion of client reach; - Increase focus on corporate relations; - Collaborating with the University of Melbourne; - Developing a compelling brand proposition; and - Consider the development of new business school facilities.